[Webinar] How to Recruit and Engage Executive Advisory Board Members During Coronavirus

 - Ultimately, CAB recruitment is a continuous process, even during COVID-19.
 Non-active members should be retired and attrition is a reality.
 Managing membership is all about ongoing engagement.

 - Plan for quarterly CAB member meetings throughout the year.
-Prior to COVID-19, Forcepoint held virtual quarterly meetings (60 minutes) and one in-person 1.5-day meeting.
-In 2020, Forcepoint pivoted to 90-minute quarterly meetings and a 3.5-hour Zoom meeting in lieu of the 1.5-day in-person meeting.
+During COVID-19, Forcepoint pivoted to 90-minute quarterly meetings from 60-minute meetings.
+And a 3.5-hour Zoom meeting instead of the 1.5-day in-person meeting.

-- Preparation and dry runs are critical, as is creating a member driven agenda.
+- Preparation and dry runs are critical, as is creating a member-driven agenda.
 Engage members in topics that interest them.
-Forcepoint achieves this by going through an extensive process of interviewing each member on their top of mind topics.
-All key stakeholders attend dry runs (in-person and virtual) and especially for virtual meetings, a detailed show flow with speakers and timing is essential.
+How?
+Forcepoint interviews each member on their top-of-mind topics.
+All key stakeholders attend dry runs (in-person and virtual).
+And a detailed show flow (a must for virtual) with speakers and timing is essential.

-- Delivering a white glove experience for advisory board members is part of the overall board program and Forcepoint extended it to the virtual setting as well.
-In-person meetings take place at high-end resorts, social networking activities and personalized gifts are included, and all expenses are covered.
-For their virtual meeting that replaced the in-person meeting, Forcepoint mailed a physical package with meeting materials and a member bio booklet.
+- Delivering a white-glove experience for advisory board members is key for Forcepoint.
+In-person meetings take place at high-end resorts.
+Forcepoint provides social networking activities and personalized gifts and covers all expenses.
+For their virtual meeting, Forcepoint mailed meeting materials and a member bio booklet.
 And they provided social networking via a virtual wine tasting.

-- While some might experience a challenge in getting home addresses of advisory board members (during COVID-19 to send physical packages), Forcepoint was able to do so, and it’s all about trust.
+- It’s all about trust and customer experience.
+How was Forcepoint able to easily collect CAB members’ home addresses to mail packages during COVID-19?
 It comes back to the brand image you’ve created of the advisory board as a sub-brand of the company.
-High attention to detail is important in all aspects of the board to create that high level of trust (e.g., keeping the board incredibly professional, not recording the meeting, thoughtful selection of gifts, providing the overall level of quality).
+High attention to detail is important in all aspects of the board to create that high level of trust.
+For example, keeping the board professional, not recording the meeting, and thoughtful gifts.

 - Virtual breakout sessions are a must to engage advisory board members.
-Give the board members an opportunity to discuss with each other and exchange ideas in smaller groups.
+The board members value opportunities to discuss and exchange ideas in smaller groups.
 Make sure the topic is relevant and the objectives and deliverable are clear.
-Have the members lead and facilitate the discussion (pick the right members to lead in advance of the virtual meeting) and provide readouts back to the entire group.
+Have the members lead the discussion.
+Make time for the CAB members provide readouts back to the entire group.

-- Integrate your your advisory board into other company initiatives.
-For example, Forcepoint has leveraged advisory board members to provide video case studies, thought leadership videos, and participate in a Wall Street Journal brand awareness campaign.
-Advisory board members are happy to participate when asked because it’s good for their personal brand and network, in addition to helping the host company.
+- Integrate your advisory board into other company initiatives.
+Forcepoint advisory board members have provided video case studies and thought leadership videos.
+Advisory board members benefit because it helps their personal brand and network.